dufferzafar/win-butler/README.md

 ## <a name="changelog"></a>Changelog

+* **3.3**

+  * Added: A timer that runs opens a Jrnl entry every thirty minutes.
+  * Changed: GetPathFromSublime() now works only with Unregistered version.

+* **3.2**

   * Updated: Startup applications only run if not already running.
   * Added: Delays some applications so as to reduce load on startup. <applications.ahk>
   * Added: A check to ensure that some required applications are always running.
 See <applications.ahk>
   * Updated: All Urls and HTML files now open in Firefox.

 * **3.0**